codalab/codalab-worksheets/docs/CLI-Reference.md

 - directive (e.g., `% display table s1`)

-Worksheets are modified by editing the markdown source directly (see [worksheet markdown reference](Worksheet-Markdown)) or by running commands that remove/add bundles to the worksheet.
+Worksheets are modified by editing the markdown source directly (see [worksheet markdown reference](Worksheet-Markdown.md)) or by running commands that remove/add bundles to the worksheet.

     cl wedit <worksheet>